-The City's suburban office trip generation rates by employee are approximately 20 percent less (0.08 trips per employee less) for the AM peak hour and approximately 25 percent less (0.11 trips per employee less) for the PM peak hour as compared to ITE's Office rates.
-Compared to ITE's R&D rates, the suburban office trip generation rates are seven percent less (0.03 trips per employee less) in the AM peak hour and about 15 percent less (0.06 trips per employee less) in the PM peak hour.
+The City's suburban office trip generation rates by employee are approximately 30 percent less (0.15 trips per employee less) for the AM peak hour and approximately 40 percent less (0.19 trips per employee less) for the PM peak hour as compared to ITE's Office rates.
+Compared to ITE's R&D rates, the suburban office trip generation rates are approximately 25 percent less (0.10 trips per employee less) in the AM peak hour and about 35 percent less (0.14 trips per employee less) in the PM peak hour.

-The downtown office trip generation rates by number of employees is approximately 65 percent less for the AM peak hour and 60 percent less for PM peak hour when compared to the suburban office rates.
+The downtown office trip generation rates by number of employees is approximately 30 percent less for both the AM and PM peak hours when compared to the suburban office rates.